 I'm happy to say one of the big highlights of 2017 for me was reading at Les Bleus Salon, my favorite reading series in New York City, with my friends D. Foy, Michele Filgate and Emily Epstein.
 I hadn't read "The Story of Dearborn Russell" for a New York audience before.
 I feel I've come full circle – I'm an emerging writer, but I've also arrived at an aesthetic, so what could be more appropriate than reading Dearborn, my first short story to have made it into a print journal.

 I'm feeling excited and passionate about this project, so it's time that I write a bit on my author website about how it's shaping up.
 Over one hundred women have been interviewed (my original target goal), and because I'm enjoying the process so much, I'm still interviewing more women, asking questions and listening as deeply as I can.
 The research began with a simple seven-question survey, then came the follow-up stage of Skype interviews, in-person interviews when and where possible, and just spreading the word to women I find influential and inspiring.
 And there's no shortage of them – I could do this for the rest of my life.
 And unofficially, that's exactly what I plan to do.
-Please stay tuned and if you want to share this on your social media networks, please shoot me an email first at d.aylett.stewart at gmail dot com and hashtag your post as #strongwomenproject.
+Please stay tuned and if you want to share this on your social media networks, hashtag your post as #strongwomenproject.
+If you want to join the mailing list, please shoot me an email at d.aylett.stewart at gmail dot com.
 News forthcoming!

 He stays in the hospital until the man opens his eyes.
 When the nurse leaves, he washes the man’s feet.
 He can see the veins spiraling across the man’s ankles, near the base of the feet, at the sides – threads of many colors, strained blood, dancing now, a red-and-blue alarm call.
 The skin of his limbs, thin as paper.
 His face is built of thicker, coarser material.
 Charles holds his hand for awhile, warmth pouring into his fingers.
 The man’s hand is cold but strong and his eyes are lit with thankfulness, as though he is looking at his own son.
 Charles returns to the hotel.
 He receives a call from Catherine.
 She is irate, how could he possibly ignore an urgent call.
 He listens.
 She calms down.
 She goes into the details of a Georgian-inspired necklace she has collaborated on with a designer friend of hers, a man who has visited their apartment for dinner once before.
 She talks about social media.
 Her tweets have atrophied, she says.
 Her voice fades out.
 Though he doesn’t mean to, his left ear presses against the surface of his iPhone and the call ends.